cp3402-students/project-team2/readme.md

 - [Wesley Gilsenan](https://github.com/WesleyJGilsenan)

 Test from Wes to make sure that this works
+Test from Rhys to make sure things work

 it is standard for GitHub repos to have this file as an overview that displays when you go to the root project URL.
 Include this for completeness with a basic overview and links to the